-Hilton Hotels & Resorts is the latest hotel group to be under fire for allegedly deceptive pricing in its advertisements of hotel room rates.
+Last year, both Hilton Hotels & Resorts and Marriott International were under fire for allegedly deceptive pricing in their advertisements of hotel room rates.

-Nebraska Attorney General Doug Peterson filed a lawsuit against the company July 24, 2019.
-Peterson is accusing the hotel group of drip pricing and “charging hidden resort fees to increase profits.”
+Also in July, Nebraska Attorney General Doug Petersen filed a lawsuit against Hilton.
+Petersen is accusing the hotel group of drip (deceptive) pricing and “charging hidden resort fees to increase profits.”

 These practices can affect how meeting attendees booking outside a room block choose and reserve accommodations.